LeonardDick/conan/docs/source/index.rst

 * Generate structures like carbon walls, carbon nanotubes (CNT), pore structures and their boron nitride analogues.
 All carbons can be doped  with graphitic nitrogen.
 * Set up simulation boxes with a bulk liquid input file and carbon structures of choice.
-* Identify and characterize carbon structures found in a MD trajectory.
+* Identify and characterize solid structures found in a MD trajectory.
-* Calculate the radial density inside a CNT.
+* Calculate the radial density inside a CNT/pore.
-* Calculate the accessible volume of a CNT.
+* Calculate the accessible volume of a CNT/pore.
 * Calculate the axial density along a simulation box.
+* Cut any frame from a trajectory
-* Produce xyz files of a frame/pore/CNT (either filled with liquid or empty) from the trajectory.
+* Cut a pore/CNT from any given frame, either filled with liquid or empty.

 Additionally the program has a molecule identifier implemented, which makes it possible to perform all analysis for the individual kind of molecules present in the system.